Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 manipulated using the same mechanisms used to manipulate lisp arrays.
-This allow you to, for example, transform a data frame into an array and use [array-operations](/docs/tasks/array-operations) to manipulate it, and then turn it into a data frame again to use in modelling or plotting.
+This allow you to, for example, transform a data frame into an array and use [array-operations](/docs/tasks/array-operations) to manipulate it, and then turn it into a data frame again to use in modeling or plotting.

-{{< alert title="Note" >}}In this document we refer to _column_ and _variable_ interchangably.
+{{< alert title="Note" >}}In this document we refer to _column_ and _variable_ interchangeably.
 Likewise _factor_ and _category_ refer to a variable type.
-Where neccessary we distinguish the terminology.
+Where necessary we distinguish the terminology.

 The examples assume that you are `in-package` `data-frame`.
 If not, you will need to use a package prefix if following along.
 All the samples